duskcus/Godot_Dynamic/README.md

 # Godot Dynamic
-A Godot kit that makes development fast.
-It uses Godots build in plugin system to create custom nodes you'd often use in your game, which reduces boilerplate.
-Because its dynamic you can prototype faster giving you more time to design the game.
+Godot Dynamic is meant to remove repetive tasks from your normal development cycle.
+It uses Godot's default plugin system to create custom nodes, which allow for better scaffolding.
+This allows for faster prototyping, and should reduce boilerplate giving you more time to design your game/app, without impacting performance.

 ## Roadmap